EndyLab/bionet-synthesis/pipeline/README-CM.md

   Transfers all of the sequencing files to their corresponding directories.
 14. Database Sequence Alignment: `python seq_align_db.py`
   Generates a sequence alignment of all of the sequence file pairs and the corresponding FASTA file in each directory and scores the alignment to determine if it is a successful clone or not.
+15. Sagacious Submission: `python sagacious_input.py`
+  Pulls genes from the database and generates a new csv file to be sent off to Sagacious for review.